How to customise profile pages on Mastodon

 How to add video, audio, images and even more text to your profile

-If you do create an introductory post about yourself you might want to include the hashtag #Introduction, as this is the most widely used tag for new people introducing themselves.
+If you create an introductory post about yourself, you might want to also include the hashtag #Introduction as this is the most widely used tag for new people introducing themselves.
+Introductions are really good posts to pin on profiles.

 ↩ Back to the front page